Reflection-Satisfaction Tradeoff: Investigating Impact of Reflection on Student Engagement with AI-Generated Programming Hints: Discussion

 \subsubsection{Systemic Implication}

 Our findings, combined with educational theories, call for systemic changes in how AI models are trained, evaluated, and aligned for educational use.
-Current AI development practices primarily optimize for user satisfaction~\citep{ouyang2022training,bai2022constitutional}.
+Current AI models are primarily trained to optimize their behavior in accordance with user preferences, as reflected in reinforcement learning from human feedback~\citep{ouyang2022training}.
 However, user preferences in education often favor convenience and ease over pedagogical value.
 As a result, AI systems may perform tasks that allow learners to bypass cognitive effort, even when effort is essential for skill development.

 This finding highlights the importance of educational AI system designs that incorporate the concept of desirable difficulties rather than solely pursuing user satisfaction maximization~\citep{bjork1994memory,bjork2011making}.
 Prioritizing satisfaction alone in AI optimization risks diminishing opportunities for students to `struggle' productively and develop SRL skills (e.g., reflection) and other fundamental learning competencies such as critical thinking.
 Many studies have already shown that most learning occurs as students are challenged; they learn as they productively struggle~\citep{warshauer2015productive, warshauer2015strategies}, work on tasks with desirable difficulty~\citep{bjork2011making} that students independently cannot resolve but can with others' assistance~\citep{vygotsky1978mind}.
 It is a timely issue to move to a focus on inferring and providing the zone of proximal difficulty as industry leaders, researchers, and practitioners examine, adopt, and create AI-powered educational tools.
 While the majority of AI-powered tools are developed to effectively assist students, our study findings draw our attention to AI development to sometimes have students struggle.